The following Terms of Business apply to all treatments and services delivered on a private basis.

 Where CCTV is operated this will be clearly indicated.
 CCTV is not operated in treatment areas or consultation rooms.

-CCTV schemes are operated by The Gallery Dental and Implant Centre.
+CCTV schemes are operated by Meadow Walk Dental Practice.

-We encourage children to register and attend our practices from an early age and offer a full range of private dental services and membership packages designed for children and families.
+We encourage children to attend from an early age and offer a full range of private dental services and membership packages designed for children and families.

 Where possible, we will endeavour to allow family members to attend at the same time.
 When more than one child is attending we do ask that, where possible, two adult family members attend to look after children who are waiting in the patient lounge.